Got a minute to help? Take our quick website survey>

 - Flip flops or sliders

-- Books and magazines
+- Books and magazines (staff might check these first)

-- Toiletries and tooth brush
+- Toiletries and a toothbrush

-- Pens and notepads without spiral binding
+- Pens and notepads (that aren't spiral bound)

-- Photos of family, friends, or partners
+- Photos of family, friends or partners

-- A teddy bear or cuddly toy
+- A comforting item or a cuddly toy

-- Something to listen to, like music
+- Something to listen to music or podcasts on

 What am I not allowed to bring into hospital?